rumantic/nc-bpm-app/README.md

 * **Editor** Edit BPMN and DMN diagrams on every folder with write permission
 * **Viewer** View BPMN and DMN diagrams if you have no write permission
-* **New diagrams** Create new diagrams via the Nextcloud files app
+* **New diagrams** Create new diagrams via the Nextcloud files app "New" menu

+## :wave: About us
+The BPM Files app is maintained by [processCentric GmbH](https://www.processcentric.ch/en/home/).
+You can learn more about the services we offer and the extended version of our modeling tool [here](https://www.processcentric.ch/en/training/process-modeling-1/modeling-tool/).

 ## :rocket: Install it
 The easiest way to install this app is by using the [Nextcloud app store](https://apps.nextcloud.com/apps/files_bpm).
-If you like to build from source, please continue reading.
+If you would prefer to build it from source, the instructions are below.

-To install it change into your Nextcloud's apps directory:
+To install the app, change into your Nextcloud's apps directory:

     cd nextcloud/workspace/server/apps-extra

 Then run:

-    git clone https://github.com/Loydl/nc-bpm-app.git files_bpm
+    git clone https://github.com/kirstenhh/nc-bpm-app.git files_bpm
-  Note: double-check that the folder is now named files_bpm, otherwise the app won't install in your Nextcloud properly.
+  Note: double-check that the folder is now named files_bpm, otherwise the app won't show up in your Nextcloud apps.

-Then install the dependencies using:
+Install the dependencies using:

     yarn install && composer install

-Last thing you have to do is to build all assets with:
+Finally, build the assets using:

     yarn build

+When the build is finished, you should see "BPM Files" in your Nextcloud apps.
+(You may need to clear the cache and refresh the page, and/or enable BPM Files).

+If you are trying to extend the tool for your own usage, you will find resources and information about the bpmn-js modeler tool [here](https://github.com/bpmn-io/bpmn-js)

 ## :gear: Configuration
 If you like to have previews of your BPM files, please install the [BPM preview